LunarLite/LunarLite/README.md

 ### Hi there 👋

 I'm just a spare-time programmer, trying to have fun.
-Commonly program in Python, JS, C and some C#.
+Commonly program in Python, JS, C and C#.

 Primarily enjoy:
 - Messing with ***game theory***